Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-If you are a student seeking a comprehensive PSAT prep program to help get you ready for test day, PrepScholar’s course will likely be the perfect choice for you.
-As one of the most comprehensive PSAT prep packages on the market today, it provides you with first rate instruction though detailed videos and bevy of practice questions and exams.
+If you are a student seeking a comprehensive PSAT prep program to help get you ready for test day, PrepScholar’s course will likely be a great choice.
+As one of the most comprehensive PSAT prep packages on the market today, it provides you with first rate instruction through detailed videos and a bevy of practice questions and exams.
 My only quibble is that the base Complete prep package does not include any live instruction with a teacher.
 I would have liked even just an hour or two to help me along the way.
 The Complete Prep + Tutoring does provide for that personalization though, so I’m glad to see it as an option offered by them.
 Overall, if a student is diligent and takes advantage of all of the resources available through PrepScholar’s program, there’s no reason they shouldn’t ace the PSAT and maybe even score high enough to be considered for the National Merit Scholarship program.

 How much does the PrepScholar PSAT prep course cost?

 Prepscholar’s PSAT prep course will cost you somewhere around $400 to $1,000 depending on which course option you select.

 Does the PrepScholar PSAT prep course have live classes?